 She cancelled our camping trip because we weren’t leaving at the time she expected.
 It took a while to talk through that.
 Now she hates our campsite because it isn’t laid out the way she likes.
 She wants to go home.

 Sad to say, I know how she feels — not about the campsite but about expectations generally.
 A tantrum happens inside my head when my plans are changed.
-My wife can tell you all about it, I’m sure.

 “And the cat’s in the cradle and the silver spoon …”